• Home

 Recommended Video

-Fidji Simo, the former InstaCart CEO who now serves as OpenAI’s CEO of applications, told reporters that the model should not been seen as a direct response to Google’s Gemini 3 Pro AI model, which was released last month.
+Fidji Simo, the former Instacart CEO who now serves as OpenAI’s CEO of applications, told reporters that the model should not be seen as a direct response to Google’s Gemini 3 Pro AI model, which was released last month.
 That release prompted OpenAI CEO Sam Altman to issue a “code red,” delaying the rollout of several initiatives in order to focus more staff and computing resources on improving its core product, ChatGPT.

-“I would say that [the Code Red] helps with the release of this model, but that’s not the reason it is coming out this week in particular, it has been in the works for a while,” she said.
+“I would say that [the code red] helps with the release of this model, but that’s not the reason it is coming out this week in particular; it has been in the works for a while,” she said.

 She said the company had been building GPT-5.2 “for many months.”
 “We don’t turn around these models in just a week.
 It’s the result of a lot of work,” she said.
 The model had been known internally by the code name “Garlic,” according to a story in The Information.
 The day before the model’s release Altman teased its imminent rollout by posting to social media a video clip of him cooking a dish with a large amount of garlic.

-OpenAI executives said that the model had been in the hands of “Alpha customers” who help test its performance for “several weeks”—a time period that would mean the model was completed prior to Altman’s “code red” declaration.
+OpenAI executives said that the model had been in the hands of “Alpha customers” who help test its performance for “several weeks”—a time period that would mean the model was completed prior to Altman’s code red declaration.

 These testers included legal AI startup Harvey, note-taking app Notion, and file-management software company Box, as well as Shopify and Zoom.